MED2002 - The Market

 According to independent market research we conducted, 68% of ED patients are not fully satisfied with their treatment and doctors expect that within just one year of treatment initiation, 25% of all ED patients will discontinue therapy.

 There is also a subset of erectile dysfunction sufferers who would not be prescribed any of the PDE5 inhibitors due to contraindications with other medications taken by them, including those who have stable angina, a condition treated with nitrate medicines.
-Due to the mode of action of nitrate medicines, these patients cannot take any of the PDE5 inhibitors.
+Due to the mode of action of nitrate medicines, these patients cannot take any of the PDE5 inhibitors and recent research conducted on behalf of Futura shows this patient group represents at least 10% of ED patients.

 Market research indicates that only 15%-30% of men with erectile dysfunction consult a doctor.
 All existing treatments for erectile dysfunction require a prescription from a doctor.